OsmanEgretli/osman-mbio/README.md

 - `npm run firefoxHeadlessDev`:
   > Runs the AClassTest.js in headless mode on Firefox with development environment configurations.

-To execute any of these, you can run the following command in your terminal:
 ------------------------------------------------------------

 ##  Generating Test Reports 📊